dus4nstojanovic/create-files-from-template-cli/README.md

 - Set options directly as a CLI argument, or answering on CLI questions, or:
 - Set **defaults** by configuring a CLI using a .**config JSON file** for each template - _cfft.config.json_

+## Releases

+See [Releases](https://github.com/dus4nstojanovic/create-files-from-template-cli/releases/) to see what is changed in the latest version.

 ## Getting started (Tutorial)

 1. **Install** the package globally: